jagoda/outflux/README.md

 Creates a new data point.
 The `data` object is a standard JavaScript object.
 The key names are used as the column names for the point.
 Points are batched on one second intervals to improve performance.
+Returns a promise that is resolved or rejected when the point is actually sent to the server depending on whether or not the request was successful.

 [hapi]: http://hapijs.com/ "Hapi"
 [influxdb]: http://influxdb.com/ "InfluxDB"